-Let the input S-BPSK signal be denoted as $\rho_i \sim \ket{\psi_i}$, where $\ket{\psi_i} = D(\pm \alpha)S(r)\ket{0}$.
-First, the input signal interferes with a local oscillator (LO) on a highly transmissive beam splitter ($\tau \to 1$) to perform the Kennedy nulling displacement.
+Under ideal condition, firstly, the received signal interferes with a local oscillator (LO) on a highly transmissive beam splitter ($\tau \to 1$) to perform the Kennedy nulling displacement $D(\alpha)$.
 Consequently, the S-BPSK alphabet is mapped to a squeezed OOK (S-OOK) alphabet $\sigma_i$:

-Subsequently, $\sigma_i$ passes through the IS module, mapping the S-OOK alphabet to a coherent-state OOK (C-OOK) alphabet $\zeta_i$:
+Subsequently, $\sigma_i$ passes through the IS module $S(-r)$, mapping the S-OOK alphabet to a coherent-state OOK (C-OOK) alphabet $\zeta_i$: